Student guide to harassment and sexual misconduct

 Universities' and colleges' approaches to staff and student relationships will depend on their circumstances.

-They could achieve this by banning such relationships but a statement discouraging relationships alone is not enough.
+They could achieve this by banning such relationships.
+A statement discouraging relationships alone is not enough.

 They might consider various approaches or a package of measures that, as a whole, make a difference.